 The goals of Transylvania's department of health and wellness are to provide accessible, timely, and confidential primary care while educating students about maintaining good health and choosing healthy lifestyles.
 Achieving these goals will improve student retention and academic success and prepare students for a lifetime of good health.

-A registered nurse is on campus Monday through Friday from 8:30 a.m. to 5 p.m. to provide routine care and first-aid treatment.
-In addition, Baptist Health Physicians Inc. provides physician services on campus Tuesdays from 3:30 p.m. to 5:30 p.m.
+Health Services is located in Forrer Basement.
+A registered nurse is on campus Monday through Friday to provide routine care and first-aid treatment.

 Lexington has many fine private hospitals and a major regional medical center at the University of Kentucky.
 Students requiring acute emergency care are usually sent to Samaritan Hospital, eight blocks from campus.
 Emergency care can be provided by the Lexington-Fayette Urban County Fire Department's paramedic squads in minutes, and each resident assistant is trained in basic first aid and CPR.